A global lifestyle brand out of Africa, based in Kenya. We’re empowering lives through each product made!

 Pediatric Health & Education

-We operate a special needs center and quarterly medical camps that provide life-changing therapy and medical care to hundreds of children in the Maai Mahiu area.
+Our partner Foundation operates a special needs center and specialty medical program that provide life-changing therapy and medical care to hundreds of children in the Maai Mahiu area.

 We believe the deepest and most permanent way to empower our community is through sustainable enterprises producing high-quality products and experiences.
-We offer our Maker Mums meaningful jobs with above-market wages and benefits, while generating revenue that supports our special needs center.
+We offer our Maker Mums meaningful jobs with above-market wages and benefits, while generating additional revenue that supports our Foundation.

 Today we operate three social enterprises.
 Café Ubuntu offers visitors the most memorable casual dining experience in the Great Rift Valley, on the road from Nairobi to the Maasai Mara.
 Our bottled water, the first social-impact water in Kenya, comes from a naturally healthy forest spring.
 And our shoes and other products are sold internationally and have earned the support of Jimmy Kimmel, Kerri Walsh Jennings, and others.

-We provide free life-changing therapy to 70 Ubuntu Kids with conditions like cerebral palsy, epilepsy, severe autism, and others.
+Ubuntu Life Foundation provides life-changing individualized education and therapy to 70+ Ubuntu Kids with conditions like cerebral palsy, epilepsy, severe autism, and others.
 Basic therapy provided at a young age can have a transformative effect on their lives.
-In 2017, we helped 10 children learn to walk, 18 to read, and 49 to communicate effectively for the first time.

-A further 276 pediatric neurological patients receive year-round medication and ongoing medical care through our quarterly medical camps thanks to the incredible support of our healthcare professionals who contribute their time each year.
+A further 276+ pediatric neurological patients receive year-round medication and ongoing medical care through the Ubuntu Life Foundation health program thanks to the incredible support of our healthcare professionals who contribute their time each year.

 We provide full-time employment to over 80 people in Maai Mahiu (and growing!), mostly mothers of children with special needs.
 We also provide part-time employment to 200 Maasai Maker Mums from the Ngong Hills, who bead our bracelets and dog collars.